jofas/conform/README.md

 - nc1nn -> ICP compatible

 - scores -> List to optimized search tree for queries

-- move more work from NCS to CPs ->
-    CPs provide API to scores (may remove in v0.1.1)

 - CPBase -> rs + par